SFTtech/openage/doc/ideas/fr_technical_overview.md

 Gameplay           | GM37       | Give seige Rams an upgrade that prevents unit production while it's attacking a building.
 (5-second debuff that refreshes each attack).
 Is current API ready to change that easily?
 Gameplay           | GM38       | Bigger maps, map sizes between giant and ludicrous Gameplay           | GM39       | Foundation: turns Regular Terrain into Solid Terrain, requires Stone, turns Irregular Terrain into Regular Terrain.
-Gameplay           | GM40       | Different terrain types:
-Unit AI            | UAI1       | Improved grouping. manually coloring units for teammates. designated unit pings its position periodically. double click on a grouped unit in group formation selects same group not all units of same kind. allow more than 10 groups. more intelligent assigning of units to existing groups. sub-group selections. new unit to group takes same stance like the whole group. multi-group functionality.
+Gameplay           | GM40       | Different terrain types, take a look into gameplay.md for more explanations Unit AI            | UAI1       | Improved grouping. manually coloring units for teammates. designated unit pings its position periodically. double click on a grouped unit in group formation selects same group not all units of same kind. allow more than 10 groups. more intelligent assigning of units to existing groups. sub-group selections. new unit to group takes same stance like the whole group. multi-group functionality.
 Better waypoints (AOM-style) - able to queue tasks for units, especially villagers. deselect certain units quickly from a selection by right clicking their portrait.
 Unit AI            | UAI2       | More intelligent units.
 Emergency evacuation points.
 Formations and movement when attacking.
 Dynamic hardlocking on target units when attacking.
 Aggressive stance for monks (auto-convert).
 Auto-flee stance.
 Non-coward stance for villagers.
 Allow selecting the default stance in production buildings.
 Set rally point on moving units.
 Better attack move.
 Pathing            | PA1        | Groups can move as group or on command each with its own movement speed.